pkuqiwang/nifi_lab/README.md

 Our final flow for this lab will look like the following:
 ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab2.png)

-- Step 1: Drag a Processor Group to the canvas and name it ```Nifi Lab```
+1. Drag a Processor Group to the canvas and name it ```Nifi Lab```
 	- double click the newly create Porcessor Group and create a new Processor Group called ```Lab 2```
 	- double click ```Lab 2``` Processor Group and continue the following steps inside

-- Step 2: Add a ConnectWebSocket processor to the cavas
+2. Add a ConnectWebSocket processor to the cavas
 	- Configure the WebSocket Client Controller Service.
 The WebSocket URI for the meetups is: ```ws://stream.meetup.com/2/rsvps```
 	- Set WebSocket Client ID to your favorite number.
       	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab2-1.png)
 	- Enable controller service by click the flash icon

-- Step 3: Add an Update Attribute procesor
+3. Add an Update Attribute procesor
 	- Configure it to have a custom property called ``` mime.type ``` with the value of ```application/json```
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab2-2.png)

-- Step 4.
-Add an EvaluateJsonPath processor and configure it as shown below:
+4. Add an EvaluateJsonPath processor and configure it as shown below:
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab2-3.png)

     	- The properties to add are: